ITfoxtec/FoxIDs/docs/up-party-howto-oidc-azure-ad-b2c.md

  3. Add the Azure AD B2C client ID as a scope
  4. Add the Azure AD B2C client secret value as the client secret
  5. You probably / maybe need to select use claims from ID token
- 6. Add the claims which will be transferred from the up-party to the down-parties.
-E.g., preferred_username, email, name, given_name, family_name, oid, ipaddr and possible the access_token claim to transfer the Azure AD B2C access token to down-parties
+ 6. Add the claims which will be transferred from the up-party to the application registrations.
+E.g., preferred_username, email, name, given_name, family_name, oid, ipaddr and possible the access_token claim to transfer the Azure AD B2C access token to application registrations
  7. Click create

 That's it, you are done.